w3c/webextensions/proposals/security_info_web_request.md

     * `"broken"`: the TLS handshake failed (for example, the certificate has expired)
     * `"insecure"`: the connection is not a TLS connection
     * `"secure"`: the connection is a secure TLS connection
-    * Note that Firefox extension API has a `“weak”` state of connection, which does not exist in Chrome.

 * The `CertificateInfo.rawDER` field contains the raw certificate bytes in DER format, which can be parsed by the extension using a third-party library.
 This field is only provided if `extraInfoSpec` array includes `"securityInfoRawDer"`.
 The reason for it is a performance optimization to not pass raw bytes when it is not necessary, and compatibility with Firefox extensions API.